Vyral/amy-kite-recruiting/_drafts/short-sales-in-todays-market.md

 {% include youtube.html %}

+<center><em>Today I’m discussing short sales and which banks are best to work with when they happen.</em></center>

-There are many people today who still need to do short sales in this market.
+<br>There are many people today who still need to do short sales in this market.
 It’s hard to believe, but **this many years after the downturn, people are still in trouble**.
 In Illinois, this has become an issue.
 As a reminder, a short sale is a sale in which the net proceeds from selling the home fall short of the debts secured by liens against the property.

 There is a difference between the lenders you use for a short sale.
 Some of the larger banks like City, Chase, Wells Fargo, and Bank of America have the process down.
 They’re easier to work with, and they make short sales simpler.
 When dealing with some of the smaller banks, the process can be a bit more difficult, and they may ask for different things.